 The majority of people with polycystic liver disease inherit the condition, but PLD can occur randomly with no genetic link.
-Women are affected more often than men and tend to have more cysts.
+Women are affected by more severe disease compared to men.

 PLD is most common in people who have polycystic kidney disease (PCKD), with its frequency increasing with age and advanced renal disease.

 Most people don't discover they have PLD until they are adults, when the cysts become large enough to detect.
 Cysts can vary in size from no bigger than a pinhead to almost 4 inches wide.
 Likewise, your liver can stay its normal size or become extremely enlarged.
-No matter the number or size of cysts, polycystic livers continue to function normally and the disease is not considered life threatening.
+No matter the number or size of cysts, polycystic livers continue to function normally and, in most cases, the disease is not considered life threatening.

 What Are the Symptoms of Polycystic Liver Disease?

 Most of the time, people with polycystic liver disease have no symptoms.
-However, if the liver becomes enlarged and riddled with cysts, symptoms may include:
+However, if the liver becomes very enlarged and bulky with cysts, symptoms may include: